Getting started

 7. Brand it

-Go to /settings and upload your logo, set your accent color, and enter your legal footer.
+Go to /settings.
+Upload your logo (PNG / JPEG / WebP / SVG), set your accent color, enter your legal footer, set your default VAT rate and hourly rate.
 Every PDF from that point on carries your brand.

 That’s it.
 The rest of the docs go deeper on each step.